BruningLab/warpDOCK/README.md

   -sfactor SFACTOR    Scaling factor
 ```

-**_Once running, if the terminal is closed calculations will stop, and will needed to be restarted_**
+**_Once running, if the terminal is closed calculations will stop, and will needed to be restarted.
+At present, warpDOCK does not include checkpointing but will be addressed in future updates_**

 &nbsp;

 **Retrieving the results and compiling into a CSV file with maximum and minimum values over a specified number of poses**

-The program "FetchResults" is used to scrape through the logs file for each ligand and strip out the binding scores (kcal/mol), and write maximum and minimum values to a CSV file.
-The number of poses refers to the range e.g., the top pose and the next 3 poses.
+The program "FetchResults" is used to scrape through the logs file for each ligand and strip out the binding scores (kcal/mol), and write maximum and minimum values of a range of poses to a CSV file.

 ```
 FetchResults